Coffee Banana Smoothie

 Servings 2

 Whip up this easy Banana Smoothie recipe and kick start your morning!
-Made with frozen bananas, flavored yogurt, honey, milk, and coffee, you get fiber, protein, and caffeine all in one.
+Made with frozen bananas, Greek yogurt, honey, milk, and coffee, you get fiber, protein, and caffeine all in one.
 A great drink for breakfast or an afternoon snack!

 Pin this now to find it later